dr-aheydari/SoftAdapt/README.md

 # SoftAdapt
 The main page for SoftAdapt package.
 This work was developed during my internship at the Air Force Research Lab, and recently approved for public release.
 Different parts of the code may be released at different times, accompanied by comprehensive examples.
-Meanwhile, the  algorithm and the test cases can be found in our paper (SoftAdapt: Techniques for Adaptive Loss Weighting of Neural Networks with Multi-Part Loss Functions)[https://arxiv.org/pdf/1912.12355.pdf]
+Meanwhile, the  algorithm and the test cases can be found in our paper [SoftAdapt: Techniques for Adaptive Loss Weighting of Neural Networks with Multi-Part Loss Functions](https://arxiv.org/pdf/1912.12355.pdf).

 ### Installing SoftAdapt